 12. Fight, but with a plan

-We have actually started this really late.
-Three months into our marriage, my wife and I continued fighting like we used to when we were not married.
+We have started this late.
+Three months into our marriage, my wife and I continued fighting as we used to when we were not married.
 There are Hindi slurs we threw at one another; those slurs were not good to hear.
-Brings a bad energy to the house.
+Brings bad energy to the house.

 While fighting now, we do not abuse each other because now we have learnt since our families are joined, some slangs shouldn’t be thrown around so carelessly.
 Converse about the things you can call each other when angry and those that you cannot use.